grafana/mimir/docs/configuration/arguments.md

 - `distributor.ha-tracker.update-timeout`
   Update the timestamp in the KV store for a given cluster/replica only after this amount of time has passed since the current stored timestamp. (default 15s)

-## Ingester

-- `-ingester.max-chunk-age`

-  The maximum duration of a timeseries chunk in memory.
-If a timeseries runs for longer than this the current chunk will be flushed to the store and a new chunk created. (default 12h)

-- `-ingester.max-chunk-idle`

-  If a series doesn't receive a sample for this duration, it is flushed and removed from memory.

-- `-ingester.max-stale-chunk-idle`

-  If a series receives a [staleness marker](https://www.robustperception.io/staleness-and-promql), then we wait for this duration to get another sample before we close and flush this series, removing it from memory.
-You want it to be at least 2x the scrape interval as you don't want a single failed scrape to cause a chunk flush.

-- `-ingester.chunk-age-jitter`

-  To reduce load on the database exactly 12 hours after starting, the age limit is reduced by a varying amount up to this.
-Don't enable this along with `-ingester.spread-flushes` (default 0m)

-- `-ingester.spread-flushes`

-  Makes the ingester flush each timeseries at a specific point in the `max-chunk-age` cycle.
-This means multiple replicas of a chunk are very likely to contain the same contents which cuts chunk storage space by up to 66%.
-Set `-ingester.chunk-age-jitter` to `0` when using this option.
-If a chunk cache is configured (via `-store.chunks-cache.memcached.hostname`) then duplicate chunk writes are skipped which cuts write IOPs.

-- `-ingester.chunk-encoding`

-  Pick one of the encoding formats for timeseries data, which have different performance characteristics.
-  `Bigchunk` uses the Prometheus V2 code, and expands in memory to arbitrary length.
-  `Varbit`, `Delta` and `DoubleDelta` use Prometheus V1 code, and are fixed at 1K per chunk.
-  Defaults to `Bigchunk` starting version 0.7.0.

-- `-store.bigchunk-size-cap-bytes`

-  When using bigchunks, start a new bigchunk and flush the old one if the old one reaches this size.
-Use this setting to limit memory growth of ingesters with a lot of timeseries that last for days.

-- `-ingester-client.expected-timeseries`

-  When `push` requests arrive, pre-allocate this many slots to decode them.
-Tune this setting to reduce memory allocations and garbage.
-This should match the `max_samples_per_send` in your `queue_config` for Prometheus.

-- `-ingester-client.expected-samples-per-series`

-  When `push` requests arrive, pre-allocate this many slots to decode them.
-Tune this setting to reduce memory allocations and garbage.
-Under normal conditions, Prometheus scrapes should arrive with one sample per series.

-- `-ingester-client.expected-labels`

-  When `push` requests arrive, pre-allocate this many slots to decode them.
-Tune this setting to reduce memory allocations and garbage.
-The optimum value will depend on how many labels are sent with your timeseries samples.

-- `-store.chunk-cache.cache-stubs`

-  Where you don't want to cache every chunk written by ingesters, but you do want to take advantage of chunk write deduplication, this option will make ingesters write a placeholder to the cache for each chunk.
-  Make sure you configure ingesters with a different cache to queriers, which need the whole value.

 #### Flusher

 - `-flusher.wal-dir`